Corridor Study location |

 PEL Study outcome

-The outcome of the PEL Study will be a final PEL summary report.
+The outcome of the PEL Study will be a final PEL Summary Report.
 The PEL summary report will include a description of all strategies considered and documentation showing whether, and to what extent, each addresses the existing Beltline issues and accommodates future growth in the Madison area.

 What happens next?